Akashpandey0/BL_2115000098/readme.md

 ### 28th January

 - **What was taught**: Concept of string was introduced from basic to utilites.
-- **What i Learned**: Practised on level of problems on the former topic.
+- **What I learned**: Practised on level of problems on the former topic.

 [Topic]